react-native-community/cli/CONTRIBUTING.md

 - Preview the documentation to make sure it looks good.
 - Follow the pull request template when opening a pull request.

+## Publishing workflow

+This part is for maintainers only, documenting steps to manually publish the packages with Lerna.
+Make sure you have publish access to the `@react-native-community/cli` and related packages.

+### Stable version

+1. Pull latest changes for the stable branch (we use a _N.x_ convention where _N_ stands for major version of the RNC CLI).
+1. Run `yarn run publish`, it will tag the packages as `latest`.
+1. Chose an appropriate version from the available options.
+1. Create release notes in the project's Release tab.

+### Prerelease

+1. Pull latest changes for the `main` branch.
+1. Run `yarn run publish:next`, it will tag the packages as `next`.
+1. Use `Custom prerelease` option and go with `-alpha.N` convention.
+1. Create release notes in the project's Release tab.

+### Legacy version

+1. Pull latest changes for the _N.x_ branch (where N stands for major legacy version).
+1. Run `yarn run publish --dist-tag N.x` to tag the packages as `N.x`.
+1. Chose an appropriate version from the available options.
+1. Create release notes in the project's Release tab.

 ## Reporting issues

 You can report issues on our [bug tracker](https://github.com/react-native-community/react-native-cli/issues).
 Please follow the issue template when opening an issue.